RAIDUIX-DEVELOPER/raiduix-neuratone/README.md

 - SEO: `app/sitemap.ts` and `app/robots.ts` generate sitemap and robots; new preset routes are included.
 - PWA: `next-pwa` is wired for production builds; service worker is not active in dev.
 - Analytics: `@vercel/analytics` can be enabled per page or globally; keep usage minimal for privacy.
+  - If you enable Analytics, ensure your CSP includes `https://va.vercel-scripts.com` in `script-src` and `connect-src` so the injected script can load and send events.

 ## 🧰 Development Scripts